emanstan/wirelessfencingproto/README.md

 # wirelessfencingproto
 Wireless Fencing System (the sport, not posts and pickets)

-This represents work on a prototype that was done 3 years ago.
+This represents work on a prototype that was done up to 2016.
 Since then I have started redesigning the system and future versions are envisioned with the following changes in mind:

   * replacing the Bluetooth with Wifi as it offers a better foundation for secure and robust communications
   * utilizing HTTPS over a local LAN for clients